interactive-cookbook/recipe-generation/README.md

 * non_separable_amrs.txt: lists the names of all AMRs that were not separable as well as those that were separable using the fallback cases
 * splitting_log.txt: additional information about the dataset, e.g. number of AMRs before splitting, number of AMRs after splitting, ...<br>
 Each log file gets the date and time, at which it was created, as a unique prefix to avoid overwriting.

+## Creating Joined Coref Files

+Information about coreference clusters, the corresponding AMR nodes and coreferences arising from the AMR splitting can be obtained by running the [coref_processing/create_joined_coref.py](https://github.com/interactive-cookbook/recipe-generation/blob/main/coref_processing/create_joined_coref.py) script.

+This requires another subfolder of the data folder as described above which contains one subfolder per dish with the .jsonlines coref files.

+The paths to the action-level AMR graphs and to the coreference files is specified in utils/paths.py (ACTION_AMR_DIR and RAW_COREF_DIR).
+Also the path to the output folder that gets created and will contain the generated files is specified in the paths.py script (JOINED_COREF_DIR).

+Details about the output format and information included can be found at the top of the [script]((https://github.com/interactive-cookbook/recipe-generation/blob/main/coref_processing/create_joined_coref.py)) itself.